Help us improve your experience.

 For detailed information about the requirements and restrictions when executing Python automation scripts on devices running Junos OS, see Requirements for Executing Python Automation Scripts on Junos Devices.

-In the output-filename statement, define a descriptive string that will be included in the filename.
-Each uploaded file also includes the hostname and timestamp in the filename to ensure that the each filename is unique.
-If a policy is triggered multiple times in a 1-second period, an index number is appended to the filename to ensure that the filenames are still unique.
+The filename includes the hostname and timestamp to ensure that it is unique.
+The output-filename string is the value that you configure for the output-filename statement.
+If a device triggers an event policy multiple times in a 1-second period, it appends an index number to subsequent output files to ensure the filename is unique.
 The index number range is 001 through 999.

 For the destination and output-filename statements, there are four configuration scenarios:

-• You can omit the destination and output-filename statements.
-This option makes sense when the event script has no output.
-For example, the event script might execute only request commands, which have no output.
+• Omit both the destination and output-filename statements—This option makes sense when the event script has no output.
+For example, the event script might execute only request commands that have no associated output.

-• You can include both the destination and output-filename statements.
-If you include the output-filename statement in the configuration, you must also include the destination statement in the configuration.
-In this case, the script output is redirected to the output file, and the file is sent to the destination specified in the configuration.
+• Include both the destination and output-filename statements—If you configure the output-filename statement, you must also configure the destination statement.
+The device redirects the script output to the file and uploads the file to the specified destination.

-• You can include the destination statement in the configuration.
-You can omit the output-filename statement in the configuration and specify an output filename in the event script instead.
-The script output is sent to the destination specified in the configuration.
-If you do not include the destination statement in the configuration, the script output is not uploaded.
+• Include the destination statement in the configuration—You can omit the output-filename statement in the configuration and specify an output filename in the event script instead.
+The device uploads the output file to the configured destination.

-In this scenario, the event policy extracts the filename from the event script.
-The event script writes the output filename as STDOUT.
+To specify the event script's output filename in the script itself, include the <event-script-output-filename> element in the event script.
+The element must be the first child tag within the <output> parent tag.
+The event policy extracts the filename from the event script, and the event script writes the output filename to STDOUT.
 The XML syntax to use in the event script is:

-In the script1.xsl event script, write the following output to STDOUT:
+The event script writes the following output to STDOUT: